 Which officers are required to certify?

-Every full-time, fully commissioned peace officer in Washington state, including the Washington State Patrol, and Fish and Wildlife officers regardless of rank.
-Reserve Officers do not need to be certified.
+Every fully commissioned peace officer in Washington state, including the Washington State Patrol, and Fish and Wildlife officers regardless of rank.
+Reserve Officers are not eligible for peace officer certification.

 What are the requirements a peace officer must meet to become certified?